 Tutors will make contact with parents before the commencement of lessons to discuss preferred programs, goals and expectations.
-This is also an opportunity for either party to ask any questions and clarify contact details, lesson times and billing procedures.
+This is also an opportunity for either party to ask any questions and clarify contact details and lesson times.
 Tutors will send home tuition reports once per semester.
 Tutors will contact parents directly if the student is absent without informing them prior to scheduled times for two consecutive lessons.